Do you know what to do when the T10 or T8 signal is raised? Here’s what you need to know for when the storms hit.

 Riding Out The Storm

-Where To Get Information
+Where To Get Information About Hong Kong Typhoons

 No doubt during a strong typhoon your social media, news feeds and WhatsApp will be filled with all things typhoon-related.
 The key is finding reliable, accurate and up-to-date information.
 For weather notifications, look to the Hong Kong Observatory, either via its website, app or by calling the hotline.
 It will have information on typhoon tracking and intensity as well as rain, landslide and flood warnings in specific areas.
 News outlets are sure to be constantly updating coverage around the territory.